aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/html/delete-redundant-spaces-after-line-break-while-importing-html/_index.md

 {{% alert color="primary" %}}

-Please use [**HTMLLoadOptions.GetDeleteRedundantSpaces()**](https://reference.aspose.com/cells/cpp/aspose.cells/htmlloadoptions/getdeleteredundantspaces/) property and set it **true** to delete all the redundant spaces coming after the line break tag.
-By default, this property is **false** and redundant spaces are preserved in the output Excel files.
+Please use [**HTMLLoadOptions.GetDeleteRedundantSpaces()**](https://reference.aspose.com/cells/cpp/aspose.cells/htmlloadoptions/getdeleteredundantspaces/) property and set it **to true** to delete all the redundant spaces that come after the line‑break tag.
+By default, this property is **false**, and redundant spaces are preserved in the output Excel files.

 {{% /alert %}}

 ## Effect of setting the HTMLLoadOptions.DeleteRedundantSpaces property to false and true

 The following screenshot shows the effect of setting this property to **false** and **true**.